MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-availability-in-the-warehouse.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 06/08/2021
 ms.author: edupont
-ms.openlocfilehash: 180ed162e8137de0331fb75aa1be84c3e79514a5
+ms.openlocfilehash: 184591134706432ed1ea04afa86e1274b748cfe0
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: 0953171d39e1232a7c126142d68cac858234a20e
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 06/09/2021
-ms.locfileid: "5775632"
+ms.locfileid: "6215510"
 ---
 # <a name="design-details-availability-in-the-warehouse"></a>Design Details: Availability in the Warehouse
 The system must keep a constant control of item availability in the warehouse, so that outbound orders can flow efficiently and provide optimal deliveries.

-Availability varies depending on allocations at the bin level when warehouse activities such as picks and movements occur and when the inventory reservation system imposes restrictions to comply with.
+Availability varies depending on allocations at the bin level when warehouse activities such as picks and movements occur and when the stock reservation system imposes restrictions to comply with.
 A rather complex algorithm verifies that all conditions are met before allocating quantities to picks for outbound flows.

 If one or more conditions are not met, different error messages can be shown, including the generic "Nothing to handle." message.
 The "Nothing to handle." message can occur for many different reasons, both in outbound and inbound flows, where a directly or indirectly involved document line contains the **Qty. to Handle** field.